 What is a residency?

 A residency is similar to an apprenticeship.
 In our residency program, novice teachers spend a full school year as a resident (apprentice), working side by side with an experienced mentor teacher in a host school, while taking graduate coursework at Queens College that culminates with a master’s degree in adolescent education.

 How is Urban Teacher Residency different from other teaching certification programs?

 UTR provides each of its residents with an immersive classroom teaching experience but with the added benefit and support of a mentor and program coach.
 Graduate school coursework at Queens College is also aligned to your classroom experiences.

 How long is the residency program?

 How does my first year differ from my second?

-During your first year in the residency, you will be paired with a mentor at a Queens, NY host school and will begin taking graduate courses at Queens College (typically held one day of the week).
+During your first year in the residency, you will be paired with a mentor at a Queens, NY host school and will begin taking graduate courses at Queens College.
 You will teach two classes with the support and guidance of your mentor.
-You will receive a stipend to offset the cost of living, health benefits, and your tuition will be deferred until after your residency year.
 In your second year, you will continue with coursework at Queens College and will become a full-time teacher of record, teaching four to five classes with continued coaching and support as you are inducted into the teaching profession.
 Upon completion of the program, you’ll earn a master’s degree in adolescent education from the Queens College School of Education and become eligible for certification.

 Can I choose my mentor or where I am placed as a resident?

 Can I select the courses I take at Queens?

 Your courses are predetermined by Queens College to ensure that they are properly aligned to your residency classroom experiences.
 Courses will vary based on your content area and cohort track.

 What do I need to do to join the program?